 The Australian Government committed to an extension of the Roads to Recovery Program from 2019/2020 for a further 5 years.
 Council's total allocation under the Roads to Recovery Programme is \$1,088,301.
-This year we will be in our last year with the completion of Costello Road.
+The next two years funding will be used for the completion of Costello Road.